aarnaud1/vkw/README.md

 # Putting it all together

 Lets see with a simple triangle how things are going.
-First include all the necessary headers/
+First include all the necessary headers:
 ```c++
 #include <glm/glm.hpp>
 #include <vkWrappers/wrappers.hpp>